Ron Geesin interview

 What currently occupies your life?
 Any future projects we should expect?

-The most gripping tale THE ADJUSTABLE SPANNER – History, Origins and Development (in the UK) is published in March 2016 by The Crowood Press.
+The most gripping tale The Adjustable Spanner – History, Origins and Development (in the UK) is published in March 2016 by The Crowood Press.
 Nothing to do with organised noise or performance, except perhaps through the tenuous link of structure and form.
 This has taken me 25 years to research and write and will further confuse anyone who tries to pin down what I’m about.
-See the tour at: https://www.youtube.com/watch?v=Ev4qo5zKqWY
+See the tour here.

 When in doubt, spin about.